khoobacca/COVID-19-Analysis-and-Prediction/README.md

 - code to scrub the data
 - scrub the data
 - model of the actual situation
+- code to analyze real world data after graphing and file streaming to find more accurate disease parameters for a more accurate SEIAQFR model to predict more accurately. basically to help fine tune the model even more.
-- ml model lmao
+- ml model lmao??

 # the overall goal:
-1. an actual model + graph using DATA of the COVID-19 epidemic
+1. an actual model + graph using DATA of the COVID-19 epidemic that provides more accurate parameters for the predictive model using straight math and the ai
 2. an predictive model + graph using SEIAQFR of the COVID-19 epidemic (timeline can be adjjusted to predict epidemic)
 3. an predictive model + graph using MACHINE LEARNING of the COVID-19 epidemic (timeline can be adjusted to predict epidemic)